encoredev/encore/docs/how-to/nestjs.md

 In you already have a NestJS project, you can add Encore to it by following these steps:

 1. Run `encore app init` in the root of your project to create a new Encore application.
-Add `"lang": "typescript"` to the
-   `encore.app` file to enable TypeScript support.
 2. Add `encore.dev` as a dependency by running `npm install encore.dev`.
 3. Add the following `paths` to your `tsconfig.json`: